benjohnbarnes/Service/README.md

 ### Use a `Service`

-Even before `VehicleTaxService` has an implementation, we can **implement and test** units that consume it:
+Even before `VehicleTaxService` has an implementation, we can **implement and test** units that consume it.

 ```
 import VehicleTax